stt-datacore/website/static/crew/sarina_crew.md

 published: true
 ---

-One of the best super rare voyagers currently in the game and likely for a long time thanks to her skill set.
-Zimmerman is her closest competition, but he lacks the same punch - like all other ENG+MED crew, he sacrifices some base power for versatility.
-Not so here.
-Her strong SCI base is laudable, and although an equivalent Burnham or Dax might be better to keep around since they pick up a lot of events as well, it's hard to talk about "when you freeze her", because with her voyage credentials, she won't be edged out there until you're super late game 🐋.
+A great voyager for years has come down off the irreplaceable pedestal thanks to a fleshing out of ENG/MED crew and natural power creep.
+A couple of multi-collection pieces joined the game in 2020 as value replacements, though she will still hold her own in most cases.
+A strong SCI base is laudable, and although an equivalent Burnham or Dax might be better to keep around since they pick up a lot of events as well, Sarina's collection spot is a nice pivot if you're not big on Faction events.